DexterInd/BrickPi/README.md

 These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.

+## Getting Started

+We've devoted some serious time to trying to make sure that it's easy to get started.
+If you're lost, we would like to first direct you to our [website for the BrickPi] (http://www.dexterindustries.com/BrickPi/)

 ## This Repository

 This repository only holds firmware and hardware designs.